 New to WordPress or a hard-core user.
 In either case, knowing the WordPress nomenclature will always be useful.
-Here are a few terms to get you started.
-And if you’re an expert, you can always add a comment on the bottom 😊
+Here are a few definitions to get you started.
+And if you’re an expert, you can always add a comment on the bottom

 A default taxonomy in WordPress.
 They are hierarchical and used to group and sort posts.
 Categories are required, you can easily add them as needed and make subcategories.
 By default, a post without a category will be listed as uncategorized, which is also a category.

 A permanent URL that can be customized.
 It is a link to a full page or post, such as a blog.
 A permalink is made up of two parts, the website domain, and slug.
 WordPress has a number of options for setting up the structure of the URLs for all the pages, posts, etc.

 The tail end of a permalink that is unique to only that page or post, category, or tag.
 If the author or owner hasn’t created a specific slug, by default it will be automatically created by WordPress.

 They are always created in small letters using the “ “ (inverted commas) between each word.